 Each glyph of the letter has its color, and the triangle at the bottom represents its connection.
 The elements symbolize the two directions in which the conglomerate has developed: gas stations and lubricants.
 Together, they help provide first-class service to customers who receive new products and their installation, pouring, application, etc.

-The second interpretation of the multicolored element in the logo is an indication of the chemical processes underlying the creation of fluids for vehicles.
+The second interpretation of the multicolored element in the logo indicates the chemical processes underlying the production of vehicle fluids.

 The multicolored details also represent the diversity of the company’s products.